viylouu/cborr/README.md

 ## windows builds
 windows builds are simple
 same syntax, just add the -w flag! (only nesseccary for linux -> windows cross compilation)

+> the following paragraph only happens on linux now :)

 they do however force you to use gcc because silly windows :onion:

+> new behaviour

+the windows compilation happens automatically if you're on windows, but its only required as a flag for cross compilation
+test builds now work properly as `tcc` has been replaced with the `zig cc -O0`